 There are two academic paths for International Students enrolled in the core ten-month curriculum: one allows a limited number of students to compete for a Master's Degree, while the other, more common path leads to a Naval War College Diploma.
-Prerequisites, examination requirements and grading are different depending on the path taken.
+Prerequisites, examination requirements, and grading are different depending on the path taken.
 For those students enrolled in the International M.A.
-Program, examination and coursework requirements are identical to those of the U.S. students described above.
-For those other international students enrolled in the Diploma program, examinations are voluntary.
-The faculty evaluates the academic work of the students and provides substantive, written feedback, but does not assign grades to those products.
+Program (IMAP), examination and coursework requirements are identical to those of the U.S. students described above.
+For those other international students enrolled in the Diploma program, examinations are voluntary in JMO and S&P, but not NSDM.
+Non-IMAP NSDM/TSDM students have to take either the policy or strategy exam.
+The faculty evaluates the academic work of the students and provides substantive, written feedback, but does not assign grades to JMO and S&P examinations.
 International students enrolled in the Diploma program are encouraged to participate in the electives program, the American Studies Program, and when appropriate, English Language instruction.